KyleNeece/KyleNeece.github.io/content/DM's Tools/Session Plans/UVM 2024-2025 Campaign/Session Plan 20.md

 	- You and me, here we are, face to face.
 I want to show you something, will put things in perspective, and it means I trust you.
 	- **Location here**
 	- Lived two blocks from here, when on an assignment from the court
-		- Used to come here after sunset after the few friends that I had snuffed it, we'd booze, set up aa fire, eat, talk about nothing in particular
+		- Used to come here after sunset, with the few friends that I had before they snuffed it, we'd booze, set up aa fire, eat, talk about nothing in particular
 		- Reminders me of a lot, especially my actual home, Waterdeep
 			- Remise about good memories
 		- Can't rewind the clock, by the time you realized you missed something, its usually too late
 	- I sincerely didn't mean to betray the Queen, the orb was pricey, I didn't think Kindrack would actually try to kill her and even blow her ship to shit.
 Nothing went to plan.
 What a fucking mess.
 		- My original plan was for you guys to rescue Titania while I secured the orb and then for us to run before Kindrack caught on
-		- Now Kindrack changed the terms of our deal,, they'll make him answer for the attack and he knows that so he's covering his ass.
+		- Now Kindrack changed the terms of our deal, they'll make him answer for the attack and he knows that so he's covering his ass.
 The one thing he doesn't know is whats in the box, he's hoping it's something he can use to leverage against the Seelie court.
 He says its my pass to freedom but the second he gets it I know I'm dead for sure.
 I know I fucked everything up, but I had no choice.
 		- I wouldn't have resorted to this if there was any other way
 			- For The Court, and the Queen, I'm just another weapon in their arsenal.
 A tool to reach beyond conventional magic in reality.
 Weapons and tools don't get to make decision or choose to retire.
 - Your the only one I can trust with this, but after everything you just heard, do you feel the same way about me?
 	- (If asked Talk about Mark, his recruitment of her killed her, and he died to a little bit ago.
 Talk about the Court and the sentence yet he serves it and still clings to something that has lost all meaning to Daliah)
 - First time I has been honest with you and myself.
 I need to get away.
 From Kindrack, Queen Titania, the Seelie Court, Mark...
 From everything.
 - Sigil and the Seelie court were an passing point to my escape route, just.... things got complicated, messy.
 I didn't expect my old agency friends to get involved or to get trapped by Kindrack.
 	- I'm fleeing.
 Gotta get out.
-And t do that I need you, because you know how it is.
+And to do that I need you, because you know how it is.
 You haven't gone back to the Peacekeeper force... because they haven't treated you the way you deserve to be treated.
-- **The plan**: We g through the mission, grab the orb.
-While Mark and Freya grapple with Kindrack, then make the getaway.
+- **The plan**: We go through the mission, grab the orb.
+While Mark and Freya grapple with Kindrack, then we make the getaway.
 Then, you help me skip town, already made a deal with a contact who is position very far from the Feywild and Sigil.
 There the surgeons can access the Orb and use the Soul to create a prototype of our cure.
 They'll need for me to be present for the tests.
 The moment they are finished I'll send word.
 	- Thats it, everything.
 Like a weight off the shoulders, honestly.
-Now I have to ask... are you in it because you understand or in it because I promised to save your life.
-I suppose you should call Mark, say that everything is set
+Now I have to ask... are you in it because you understand or in it because I promised to save your life?
+	- (appropriate response) I suppose you should call Mark, say that everything is set
 - **Talk to Mark**
 	- Have party: Status report